Bedlam (2011 TV series)

-On 11 March 2013, it was announced on Twitter that Bedlam would not be returning for a third series.
+On 11 March 2013, it was announced on Twitter that Bedlam would not be returning for a third season.

 Plot

 The series focused on an upmarket block of flats called "Bedlam Heights", formerly a mental asylum, and the supernatural activity taking place there.
 The character Jed Harper (Theo James) possesses the ability to see ghosts, which are generally not visible to others, and receives visions of their deaths.
 The hauntings are generally malevolent, and it is up to Jed to determine the spirits' motives and thwart their goals.
 His flatmates are his adopted cousin, Kate (Charlotte Salt), who assists her father, Warren (Hugo Speer), who owns the complex; Ryan (Will Young), who is troubled by the recent violent death of his brother; and Molly (Ashley Madekwe), a childhood friend of Kate and Jed.
 The asylum was formerly owned and run by Warren's family for generations, and he worked there when his father ran it, before it was closed down after the ill-treatment of patients was revealed.

 The second series saw the cast changed, with suspended paramedic Ellie (Lacey Turner) beginning to see ghosts.
 She travels to Bedlam Heights (now renamed "Brightmoor") in order to seek out Jed Harper.
 Whilst there, she befriends Max (Jack Roth), the complex's barman; Dan (Nikesh Patel), who has replaced Kate; and Keira (Gemma Chan), a childhood friend of Kate's and now Warren's girlfriend.
 Warren and, briefly, Kate are the only cast members to return from the first series.